alan-cesarini-cint/movie-reviews-api/README.md

 - Movies
 - Reviews
 It will also add 2 users: a regular user and an admin.
 The credentials for each user can be found in the class DynamoDbInitializer.
+Once the app is running you can find all the endpoint in http://localhost:5080/swagger/index.html